 Q: Who is building the community solar facility?

-A: DOEE is funding this community solar facility as part of the Solar for All program, which is funded through the District’s Renewable Energy Development Fund (REDF).
-Interagency partner DGS procured the vendor as part of a competitive bid process in 2017 and is working with the third party contractor GRID Alternatives Mid-Atlantic to build the solar farm.
-GRID Alternatives’ professional team is highly trained, industry experts that will handle all inspections and interconnection to the power grid.
-After the construction phase, the Government of the District of Columbia will own and operate the solar farm.
+A: DOEE is funding this community solar facility as part of the Solar for All Program, which is funded through the District’s Renewable Energy Development Fund (REDF).
+Interagency partner DGS procured the vendor as part of a competitive bid process in 2017 and is working with the third-party contractor GRID Alternatives Mid-Atlantic to build the solar farm.
+GRID Alternatives’ professional team includes highly trained, industry experts who will handle all inspections and interconnection to the power grid.
+After the construction phase, the District Government will own and operate the solar farm.

 Q: Who will maintain the Community Solar facility?